mdeguzis/SteamOS-Tools/docs/Web-Apps.md

 This is a bit tricky for now.
 I play on mapping something to an Xbox 360 controller.
 In the meantime, `CTRL+SHIFT+W` will close the current window.

+**Custom Shortcuts**

+The extension [Shortcut Manager](https://chrome.google.com/webstore/detail/shortcut-manager/mgjjeipcdnnjhgodgjpfkffcejoljijf) will allow you to add your own custom shortcuts.
+Open any `/usr/bin/NAME-Launcher.sh` file and remove the `--kiosk` temporarily.
+Launch the web app and add this extension.
+Details for the exetension are in the link.
+This is beneficial if your air mouse or remote does not have a CTRL key like mine.

 **Pre-requisites**

 * Some Linux knowledge